Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 ### Strategy

-Create a memory testing/challening game, which will be fun to play.
+Create a memory testing/challenging game, which will be fun to play.
 Create a simple, easy to use game which provides challenging stimulative interactivity, with increasing difficulty levels.
 Referencing some famous characters to appeal to certain audience.
-Create a game with reference to the characters from Alice in Wonderland, readers of which are smart peope and will be interested  in testing or training their attention & memory skills in a fun way.
+Create a game with reference to the characters from Alice in Wonderland, readers of which are smart people and will be interested  in testing or training their attention & memory skills in a fun way.

 The idea for the game was inspired by:
 - Simon says game
 - [Visual Memory test from Human Benchmark website](https://humanbenchmark.com/tests/memory)
 - "Follow the White Rabbit" from the film Matrix
-- Secirity sequence drawn by a finger between 9 or 12 dots on mobile phones
+- Security sequence drawn by a finger between 9 or 12 dots on mobile phones
-- Some parts/features of the game were insipred by [PicFlip](https://github.com/AJGreaves/picflip) by Anna Greaves, former student of CI.
+- Some parts/features of the game were inspired by [PicFlip](https://github.com/AJGreaves/picflip) by Anna Greaves, former student of CI.

 ### Scope

-User Strories:
+User Stories:
+* School children:
-- School children: I like Alice in Wonderland, and its characters, and I'd love to play "with those chracters".
-I want a simple easy to undestand game, where I can test my attention and memory skills, by playing with my favourite characters, play together with my friends during a lesson break or over the weekend, and see who is faster.
+    - I like Alice in Wonderland, and its characters, and I'd love to play "with those characters".
+I want a simple easy to understand game, where I can test my attention and memory skills, by playing with my favourite characters, play together with my friends during a lesson break or over the weekend, and see who is faster.
+* Students:
-- Students: I read the book several times, and now I understand more meanings meant by the author than before, and i really love its storyline, and deeper meaning placed in the characters, their actions in various situations.
-I'd love to play a fun challening game, which challenges my attantion and tests my memory.
+    - I read the book several times, and now I understand more meanings meant by the author than before, and i really love its storyline, and deeper meaning placed in the characters, their actions in various situations.
+I'd love to play a fun challenging game, which challenges my attention and tests my memory.
 It'd be fun also fun to compete with my friends who share the same love for the book.
+* Elder people:
-- Elder people: I love books and reading.
-Alice in Wonderlnad has been one of my favourites since young age.
+    - I love books and reading.
+Alice in Wonderland has been one of my favourites since young age.
 I'd be happy to be reminded of the fun mysteries and intricacies of the book, but also keep my attention and memory fit.
 I'd love a simple easy to understand game, providing good exercises for my brain.

 ### Structure